sagemath/trac_to_gh/Issue 2672.md

 # Issue 2672: Fix OSX 10.5 detection code - it fails for the currect OSX 10.5.2

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2672

 Original creator: mabshoff